webb-e/S2_Landsat_Comparison/analysis_vis_summary/readme.md

 _LandsatComparison_Figure2.R_    Creates Figure 2 (Relative density distribution of lake sizes by study region)

-(Absolute and relative difference between lake area estimated by Landsat products and the Sentinel-2 product) and calculates the Spearmen's correlation coefficient and Fisher Z-transformation.

 _LandsatComparison_Figure3.R_    Creates Figure 3 (Regional interannual variation in annual maximum lake area)

+_LandsatComparison_Figure4.R_    Creates Figure 4 (Absolute and relative difference between lake area estimated by Landsat products and the Sentinel-2 product) and calculates the Spearmen's correlation coefficient and Fisher Z-transformation.

 _LandsatComparison_Figure5.R_    Creates figure 5 (Lake area trends measured across regions with Sentinel-2 and Landsat products and effect of wetness sensitivity to the relative error in the trend) and calculates the average relative difference in the trend between Landsat products and S2.